(This was originally a pinned thread on the MOUL forum)

 Any shard can be installed with this method.
 Also, if you have an unsupported graphic card, it might be that with the Cider wrapper you will not see the avatar, while with the Wineskin one you could.

-Note that the original Wineskin is essentially abandoned and likely will not work on macOS >10.13.
-There is an unofficial fork that works for macOS 10.9–10.14.
+Note that the original Wineskin is no longer available and likely will not work on macOS >10.13.
+Gcenx’s unofficial fork works for macOS ≥10.9.

-I prepared a few scripts that should automate the installation process; they should work, but consider them beta.
+I prepared a few scripts that should automate the installation process; they should work, but they are in permanent beta.

 A simple option is using Lutris.